Sim Woh Kum: Crime

-In January 1970, Mimi Wong went back to her estranged husband Sim Woh Kum, then aged 37, to tell her about her plans to kill a Japanese woman.
+In January 1970, Mimi Wong went back to her estranged husband Sim Woh Kum, then aged 37, to tell him about her plans to kill a Japanese woman.
 Wong even offered Sim some money if he could help her to do the job.
 Despite his own reservations about committing murder, Sim decided to accept the offer for he still loved Wong and he was facing huge financial troubles while alone taking care of his mother and two sons.

 While she was separated from Sim, Wong met a Japanese engineer named Hiroshi Watanabe, who was a married father of three.
 After his wife Ayako found out about the affair, Hiroshi wanted to end the affair but Wong was unwilling to.
 Filled with jealousy, Wong then asked for help from Sim to help her in the murder of Ayako, who came to Singapore a few days ago with their three children to visit her husband.

 On 6 January 1970, Wong and Hiroshi shared a dinner at their Everitt Road house.
 Upon knowing that Hiroshi was working overtime that night, Mimi Wong knew that she could take the chance to execute her plan.

 After contacting Sim, Wong and her husband went together to the Jalan Sea View house where the Watanabes were spending the night.
 Wong brought along a pair of gloves and a knife, while Sim took a tin half-filled with toilet-cleaning liquid, in order to pretend to be a worker coming to repair the house toilet.
 Using this excuse, the couple managed to let Ayako make them go into the house.